-History will eventually view the Digital Age as the most significant era civilization has known.
+History will eventually view the dawn of the Digital Age as an inflection point that redefined humanity.
 And like in times past, change and adaptation to the new era will test everything society has learned or experienced before.
 In the U.S., a crippling flaw lies at the heart of our ability to meet the evolutionary challenges that lie ahead.
-The weakness is our individual and collective Achille's heel, and it's leaving many unprepared to compete and survive during the coming revolution of digital-driven change.
+The weakness is our individual and collective Achille's heel, and it's leaving many unprepared to compete and survive during the revolution of digital-driven change.

 What defines an "Age" for civilization?

 In the historical sense, an "Age" marks a period distinctly different from any time in the past.
 The transition from old to new includes a scope, scale, and rate of change that provokes evolutionary progress across society.

 During the first innings of a new age, humankind is unprepared because education and experience don't apply to the rules of the next era.
 Consequently, matters of survival shift from known to unknown testing human adaptability skills, and ultimately future generations of haves and have-nots are defined.

 Looking to history's scribes for insight into past era-defining transitionary periods, I find the below from Will and Ariel Durant in their voluminous books; the Story of Civilization.The Durants say the experiences were:

 "... situations so novel that native reactions instinctive and immediate broke down in utter failure."